 The setting of the novel is in the beautiful province of Ontario, Canada.
 Ontario is in the center of Canada and is over one million square kilometers (415,000 sq. miles) in area and has a population of more than 14 million people.
-Northwestern Ontario, where the novel take place, represents about one-half the area of the province - approximate in size to the states of California and New York combined.
+Northwestern Ontario, where the novel take place, represents about one-half the area of the province.